4. Observing learning

 Enero Moestalam – HkA / Video producer

 Tony Scott – Rapper (Peter van der Bosch – The Chief) The rapper Tony Scott is one of the originators of Rapucation.
-It was his trademark to pay attention to his use of language and to the language of others.
-Now his attitude is part of the perspective ‘Observing learning’.
+Read more at the introduction above.
+Tony was a student of Johan ‘t Hart.
+It was his trademark to pay attention to his own use of language and to the language of others.
+Now FFT promotes his attitude in the perspective ‘Observing learning’.